One-shot Multiple Access Channel Simulation: Cardinality bounds and single-letterization

 We start with the following fact about the continuity of mutual information $I(A;B)_{\tau^{AB}}$ with respect to $\tau_{A,B}$ having a fixed marginal $\tau^A$.
 When both the systems $A$ and $B$ are classical, the continuity bounds of \cite[Theorem~17.3.3]{Cover_Thomas} and \cite[Lemma~4]{Gohari_continuity}) suffice.
 However, an improved version of the continuity of mutual information for general quantum states was proven in \cite[Lemma~2]{Winter_continuity} known as the Alicki-Fannes-Winter continuity bound, which also applies to classical bipartite distributions.
 We state this result as the following fact: \begin{fact}\cite[Lemma~2]{Winter_continuity} Let $\rho^{'AB}$ and $\rho^{AB}$ be two quantum states on the joint Hilbert space $\cH^{AB}$ such that $\rho^A=\rho'^A$.
 Then for any $\epsilon \in (0,1)$, it holds that:

-\end{fact} We now state and prove that the asymptotic extension of our outer bound, that is, $\cR_{outer}^{iid}(\epsilon)$ converges to $\cR^{iid}$ as mentioned in Corollary~\ref{cor:classical_IID}.
+\end{fact} The above fact also holds for classical probability distributions and hence we use this instead of a similar classical continuity bound.
+We now state and prove that the asymptotic extension of our outer bound, that is, $\cR_{outer}^{iid}(\epsilon)$ converges to $\cR^{iid}$ as mentioned in Corollary~\ref{cor:classical_IID}.
 Since this is a direct consequence of \cite[Lemma~6]{Gohari_continuity}, we state it as the following fact and include the similar proof for completeness. \begin{fact}\mbox{\cite[Lemma~6]{Gohari_continuity}} Consider the asymptotic iid setting for simulating a MAC $q_{Y|X_1,X_2}$ with inputs $q_{\vec{X}}=q_{X_1} \times q_{X_2}$ (see Definition~\ref{def:task_fixed_ip}) for any $\epsilon \in (0,1)$.
 Let an outer bound for this task be given by:

 with $|\cU_j| \leq |\cX_1||\cX_2||\cY|$ for $j \in \{1,2\}$ then: